ltphy/CS422_Project_SleepingBeauty/README.md

 # CS422_Project_SleepingBeauty
+  This is a project from group 3, 15CTT.
+Our group includes:

+- Lam Le Thanh The
+- Tran Van Duy Tue
+- Lieng The Phy

 A project to help users manage their sleeping habit and wake up routine.
-1551034 Lâm Lê Thanh Thế
-1551044 Trần Văn Duy Tuệ
-1551025 Liêng Thế Phy
+The repository is comprised of documents, source code, and release.